Car plows into pizzeria near Paris, killing 12-year-old girl

 2 Min Read

-(Reuters) - A car plowed into the outdoor terrace of a pizzeria in the small town of Sept-Sorts east of Paris on Monday, killing a 12-year-old girl and seriously injuring several other people, a French Interior Ministry spokesman said.
+(Reuters) - A car plowed into the outdoor terrace of a pizzeria in the small town of Sept-Sorts east of Paris on Monday, killing a 12-year-old girl and seriously injuring several other people.

-He said the driver had deliberately targeted the diners but that the early indications were this was not an act of terrorism.
-Police arrested the driver.

-"I cannot tell you that terrorism has been discounted, but it is not the leading line of inquiry at this point.
-The first indications don't point toward terrorism," spokesman Pierre-Henry Brandet told BFM TV.
+The driver deliberately targeted the diners, said a local prosecutor who announced he was ruling out terrorism and opening a murder investigation.

+"There is no doubt that he voluntarily decided to create what happened," prosecutor Eric de Valroger told reporters at the scene of the incident.

-Brandet later told Reuters the man was a "depressive" aged 32.
+Interior Ministry spokesman Pierre-Henry Brandet told Reuters the driver was a "depressive" aged 32 and described him as an unstable character.

-Officers from the national gendarmerie put up a security cordon around the scene and urged the public not to hinder their operation.

 The incident occurred on a warm summer's evening on the eve of a national holiday and witnesses said the outdoor eating area was busy.